-The California Student Aid Commission (CSAC) has recently opened the Golden State Teacher Grant, an education grant that will help prospective teachers cover the costs of earning a California teaching credential.
-The grant supports soon-to-be teachers by providing one-time grant of up to $20,000 in financial aid to help to pay for their teacher preparation program.
+The California Student Aid Commission (CSAC) has expanded the Golden State Teacher Grant, an education grant created to help prospective teachers cover the costs of earning a California teaching credential, to a full spectrum of educational fields.
+The grant supports soon-to-be teachers by providing a one-time grant of up to $20,000 in financial aid to help to pay for their teacher preparation program.

-“The Golden State Teacher Grant is an exceptional opportunity for future educators,” said Dr. Trisha Sugita, Program Coordinator of Chapman University’s MA in Special Education Program.
-“California is facing a significant teacher shortage, and this grant is key to ensuring our special education communities have access to the best teachers, while reducing the burden of student debt.”
+“The Golden State Teacher Grant is an exceptional opportunity for future educators,” said Dr. Trisha Sugita, Director of Teacher Education at Chapman University.
+“California is facing a significant teacher shortage, and this grant is key to ensuring our education communities have access to the best teachers, while reducing the burden of student debt.”

 Who Qualifies for the Golden State Teacher Grant?

-The goal of the Golden State Teacher Grant (GSTG) is to place educators in “high need” fields at “priority schools,” as determined by the California Commission on Teacher Credentialing (CTC).
+The goal of the Golden State Teacher Grant (GSTG) is to place educators in “high-need fields” at “priority schools,” as defined by the California Commission on Teacher Credentialing (CTC).

 Eligible applicants must be enrolled in a teacher preparation program at a CTC-approved institution, such as Chapman University.
-They must then commit to teach in the field of Special Education at a priority school for four years after completing their teaching credential program.
+They must then commit to teach in one these high-need fields at a priority school for four years after completing their teaching credential program.

 Further Reading: All You Need to Know about California Teaching Credentials